Extensive Spatio-Temporal Chaos in Non-reciprocal Flocking

 \textit{Global chirality and decay time}.
 We define the global chirality $\chi$ as the particle-averaged deterministic part of the angular velocity, i.e., the right-hand side of Eq.~\eqref{eq:model} without the noise term.
 Thus, $\chi$ measures the net collective rotation and vanishes in the absence of collective chiral motion.
 As shown in Fig.~\ref{fig:fig2}(a), $\chi(t)$ remains finite in small systems, indicating a stable HC state over the observation window.
 By contrast, in larger systems $\chi(t)$ decays to zero in a characteristic decay time, signaling the destabilization of the HC state.

 To analyze the mechanism leading to the destruction of the chiral state we determine its decay time $\tau_d$.
-We define $\tau_d$ as the first time at which one species locally exceeds three times its mean density, while the other falls below one-third of its mean density (the precise criterion is given in \cite{SM}).
-Figure~\ref{fig:fig2}(b) shows the survival probability $\mathrm{Prob}(\tau_d>t)$ for several system sizes at fixed $J_-=0.2$.
+We define $\tau_d$ as {the onset time of the localized species-segregated breakdown visible in Fig.~1(e), using a criterion specified in~\cite{SM}.} Figure~\ref{fig:fig2}(b) shows the survival probability $\mathrm{Prob}(\tau_d>t)$ for several system sizes at fixed $J_-=0.2$.
 The survival probability converges to a finite value for $L=64$, indicating apparent long-lived stability of the chiral state, but decays to zero for larger values of $L$.
-The survival probability curve converges to a step function sitting at finite $\tau_\infty$.
+The survival probability curve {suggests convergence} to a step function sitting at finite $\tau_\infty$.
 This behavior is incompatible with a picture of instability due to spatially independent Poisson nucleation events of defects, which in two dimensions would instead imply a characteristic decay time scaling as $L^{-2}$.
 This differentiates the present mechanism from that reported in the active Ising model where an ordered phase is metastable due to spontaneously nucleated droplets~\cite{benvegnen2023metastability,woo2024motility}.
-The present mechanism is more consistent with a finite-wavelength instability, which we will confirm below.
+The present mechanism is more consistent with a FWLI, which we will confirm below.

+The long-time-averaged chirality obeys a simple finite-size scaling form.
+Since the microscopic rotation rate is proportional to $J_-$, it is natural to write $\chi(J_-;L,v_0)=J_- \chi_r(x)$ with $x=LJ_-/v_0\sim L/r_{\rm rot}$, where $r_{\rm rot}\sim v_0/J_-$ is the rotation radius of a chiral orbit.
+Figure~\ref{fig:fig2}(c) shows that the data collapse well when $\overline{|\chi|}/J_-$ is plotted against the scaling variable $LJ_-/v_0$.
+The vertical dashed line indicates a crossover scale, which is estimated geometrically using an ideal circular orbit~\cite{SM}.
+The crossover scale estimated in this way will be called a geometric crossover estimate.